a2stuff/a2d/desk.acc/API.md

 * MGTK: use `MGTK_CALL`
 * Button TK: use `BTK_CALL`
 * LineEdit TK: use `LETK_CALL`
+* ListBox TK: use `LBTK_CALL`

 ProDOS MLI calls directly from Aux memory are _not supported_.
 DAs running from Aux memory need to implement helper methods in Main which they can call to do file operations, and any loaded data needs to be proxied back to Aux memory using `AUXMOVE`.

+In addition, `ReadSetting` and `WriteSetting` are defined which allow for convenient access to persisted settings from aux memory.
+Call with X = `DeskTopSettings::*` byte index, and A = input/output value.

 ## UI Lifecycle